5 key technology trends for 2018

 Companies need people capable of driving digital strategies forward.
 Often, companies may have great people with skills to manage a digital initiative already within the organization, but in different roles.
 How your company is organized is important, and a reset may be required to leverage the right digital skills and feel confident that your people are capable of implementing an effective digital strategy.

 In addition, with the rapid technology changes and options in the market, your digital leadership must not be overly dependent on any one specific platform.
-You should have an agile digital framework, because you will have different demands in different times, and you will need a diverse number of skill sets.
-In fact, a recent RSM and CFO.com survey found that chief financial officers are implementing IT outsourcing strategies, not necessarily because of lower costs, but for access to more capabilities.
+You should have an agile digital framework, because you will have different demands at different times, and you will need a diverse number of skill sets.
+In fact, a recent RSM and CFO.com survey found that chief financial officers are implementing information technology outsourcing strategies, not necessarily because of lower costs, but for access to more capabilities.

 Just like human resources, every company needs a healthy data and analytics function.
 Many organizations collect data, but they do not necessarily learn from it.
 Your data strategy should constantly evolve so you gain new and valuable insights from your information.